rBrinegar/Arduino-IRremote/README.md

 Added RCMM protocol

-Added a new match function WITHIN to IRremote.cpp that allows custom MARK_EXCESS values and no TOLERANCE percentages
+Added a new match function MATCH_WITHIN to IRremote.cpp that allows for custom MARK_EXCESS values and no TOLERANCE percentages

 Updated examples/IRrecord/IRrecord.ino